Earth Notes: On Electricity Metering vs Minimising CO2 and/or Bills

 Netting and Shifting

-If your microgeneration produces more than you use (in a day, say), and especially if you don't have a net metering arrangement, and you get paid less for exported power than imported power, then you may wish to net off your consumption to arrange that you never import, even for spikes of demand higher than your microgeneration output at any moment.
-This might happen, for example, when your dishwasher turns on its heater but a cloud is just passing over your solar PV collectors!
+If your microgeneration produces more than you use (in a day, say), and especially if you don't have a net metering arrangement, and you get paid less for exported power than imported power, then you may wish to net off your consumption to arrange that you never import.
+Even for spikes of demand higher than your microgeneration output at any moment.
+This might happen, for example, when your dishwasher turns on its heater but a cloud is just passing over your solar PV panels!

 And even if you do have net metering and produce more than you use, you might want to shift the time that you export that excess to the grid to be paid more and/or to displace maximum CO2 for your exported kWh.